mcolyer/hacklet/README.md

 gem install hacklet
 ```

-**Note**: Depending on device permissions, it may be necessary to run the
+**Note**: Depending on device permissions, it may be necessary to run
-hacklet commands as root.
-However the preferred solution is to add the
-user running hacklet to the appropriate device groups to avoid running
 hacklet as root.
+The preferred solution is to add the user running
+hacklet to the appropriate device groups to avoid running hacklet as
+root.

 ### Windows

 **Note**: These directions haven't been confirmed.
 If you can confirm
-them or improve them, please create an [issue] or send a pull request.
+them or improve them, please create an [issue][issues] or send a pull request.

 1. Install [7zip] in order to extract Zadiag.
 1. Download Zadig for [XP][zadiag-xp] or [later][zadiag-later].